Wenceslaus I, Duke of Cieszyn: Life

-After the death of his father in 1431, and despite the fact that he was legally an adult and able to govern by himself, Wenceslaus remained under the tutelage of his mother, together with his younger brothers, who were his co-rulers.
+After the death of his father in 1431, and although he was legally an adult and able to govern by himself, Wenceslaus remained under the tutelage of his mother, together with his younger brothers, who were his co-rulers.

 Linked to the imperial court of Sigismund of Luxembourg, in 1438 Wenceslaus paid tribute to the Emperor.
-In the same year he obtained for Cieszyn the right of minting his own coins.
+In the same year, he obtained for Cieszyn the right of minting his coins.

-Despite the good relations with the Emperor Sigismund, in 1434 Wenceslaus was involved with the Hussites, helping especially the Burgrave of Będzin, Mikołaj Kornicz Siestrzeniec in his rallies against the Bishops of Kraków in the Kingdom of Poland.
-Only after a reprisal expedition of Krystyn Koziegłowski to Siewierz did Wenceslaus stop his support and conclude a settlement with Poland in Będzin on 15 October 1434.
+Despite maintaining good relations with Emperor Sigismund, in 1434, Wenceslaus became involved with the Hussites, particularly aiding the Burgrave of Będzin, Mikołaj Kornicz Siestrzeniec, in his campaigns against the Bishops of Kraków in the Kingdom of Poland.
+It was only after Krystyna Koziegłowski's retaliatory expedition to Gliwice that Wenceslaus withdrew his support and made an agreement with Poland at the congress in Będzin on 15 October 1434.

 On 17 February 1439, Wenceslaus married Elisabeth (b.
 1 May/29 September 1403 - d.
 Legnica, 31 October 1449), daughter of Frederick I, Elector of Brandenburg and widow of Louis II, Duke of Brzeg-Legnica.
-According to the chronicler Ambrose of Byczyny, the wedding in fact took place two months before, on 9 December 1438 in Wrocław; however, after further research, historians believed that this date wasn't the proper marriage ceremony but only the engagement.
+According to the chronicler Ambrose of Byczyny, the wedding took place two months before, on 9 December 1438 in Wrocław; however, after further research, historians believed that this date wasn't the proper marriage ceremony but only the engagement.
 Elisabeth is mentioned as Duchess of Cieszyn for the first time on 5 March 1439.

 After six years of childless union, they were separated ca. 1445 for undisclosed reasons.
 Elisabeth returned to Legnica, where she died four years later, in 1449.
 Wenceslaus never remarried.